lethaiq/SysFake-1/README.md

 ### Goal
 The goal of this project is to train and validate a multinomial C-Support Vector Machine for the purpose of classifying vectorized news articles under the following categories:

 * **1:** Real
 * **2:** Fake
 * **3:** Opinion
 * **5:** Polarized
 * **7:** Satire

+In doing so we hope to create a characteristic model consisting of only significant contributions from the most representative features.

 ## Repository Content